zf-fr/zfr-eb-worker/README.md

 ### Configuring Elastic Beanstalk

 Then, you should configure your Elastic Beanstalk worker environment to push messages to "/internal/worker" URL (this is the default URL configured if you use Zend Expressive).
-You could even add a pre-routing middleware to do additional security check on this URL.
+By default, ZfrEbWorker do additional security checks to ensure that the request is coming from localhost (as the daemon is installed on EC2 instances directly and push the messages locally):

 ### Pushing message